 Ecologically, Sarcococca saligna is valuable as it attracts birds to the berries and is an excellent source of winter nectar for insects.

-Viburnum utile prefers moist, fertile, well-drained soils.
-It tolerates most pH of soil, including acidic soils.
+Sarcococca saligna prefers moist, humus rich, moderately fertile, well-drained soils.
+It tolerates most pH of soil.
+It will tolerate dry shady soils.

 Sarcococca saligna requires little maintenance.
 If required pruning should be carried out after flowering.